Just in time for prime season, two Scottsdale-area golf courses are set to reopen this fall.

 Meanwhile, down the road in Fountainview, Ariz., SunRidge Canyon Golf Club will reopen on Oct.
 4 with improved greens, bunkers, drainage and less areas to find trouble, as well as a new food and beverage operation.

-Camelback Inn set to introduce the new Ambiante course
+Camelback Inn set to introduce the new Ambiente course

-Opening in November, Camelback Inn's new Ambiante Course will look entirely different than Indian Bend.
+Opening in November, Camelback Inn's new Ambiente Course will look entirely different than Indian Bend.

 Designed by notable golf architect Jason Straka on behalf of Hurdzan/Fry Environmental Golf Design, Ambiente has 12 entirely new holes.
 The work started with the rebuilding a desert wash that runs throughout the property to help restore flood control to the property.
 The plan also called for the removal of 100 acres of maintainable turf areas and reintroducing desert terrain, designed to solidify Indian Bend's status as an Audubon Sanctuary course.
 Ambiente will feature five sets of tees (two sets more than Indian Bend) and stretch to over 7,200 yards, while the new forward tees have no forced carries and offer easier approach angles.
 In addition, the 122,000 square feet of greens features plenty of movement.